google/ExoPlayer/CONTRIBUTING.md

 feature requests or suggestions that you have.

 We will also consider high quality pull requests.
-These should normally merge into the [dev][] branch, not master.
+These should normally merge into the [dev][] branch rather than master.
 To contribute in this way you must first submit a Contributor License Agreement, as described below.

 [dev]: https://github.com/google/ExoPlayer/tree/dev